-Industries Direct and indirect emissions Direct emissions Indirect emissions Direct/indirect emissions Manufacture of computer, electronic and optical equipment 60.94 O.85 60.09 0.01 Manufacture of electrical machinery and equipment 159.08 8.20 150.88 0.05 Manufacture of machinery and mechanical equipment 144.52 3.14 141.38 0.02 Manufacture of cars, trucks and buses, except parts 168.86 2.41 166.45 0.01 Manufacture of parts and accessories for motor vehicles 191.36 7.04 184.32 0.04 Manufacture of other transportation equipment, except motor vehicles 109.09 3.17 105.92 0.03 Manufacture of furniture and miscellaneous industrial products 123.64 3.36 120.28 0.03

-Table 6 - Direct and indirect emissions in selected manufacturing industries, 2019, Brazil and large facilities through indirect linkages (backward effects9).
-Regarding emissions, manufacturing industries emit less directly or indirectly than the sectors selected10 for examination in this policy brief.
+Industries Direct and indirect emissions Direct emissions Indirect emissions Direct/indirect emissions Manufacture of computer, electronic and optical equipment 60.94 0.85 60.09 0.01 Manufacture of electrical machinery and equipment 159.08 8.20 150.88 0.05 Manufacture of machinery and mechanical equipment 144.52 3.14 141.38 0.02 Manufacture of cars, trucks and buses, except parts 168.86 2.41 166.45 0.01 Manufacture of parts and accessories for motor vehicles 191.36 7.04 184.32 0.04 Manufacture of other transportation equipment, except motor vehicles 109.09 3.17 105.92 0.03 Manufacture of furniture and miscellaneous industrial products 123.64 3.36 120.28 0.03 and large facilities through indirect linkages (backward effects).
+Regarding emissions, manufacturing industries emit less directly or indirectly than the sectors selected for examination in this policy brief.
 The supply chains of manufacturing industries can promote technological progress, especially in the machinery and equipment sectors, used in the sectors selected.
 In this case, the key drivers of CO2 emissions in a specific economic system can be identified by exploring the carbon linkages between industrial sectors through supply chains.
 The design and implementation of green industrial policies need to consider the role played by manufacturing industries for decarbonization in the Brazilian economy.